No. 21 Duke holds off No. 14 Miami 85-78 in ACC semifinals - NewsBreak

-Roach’s 3 from the left wing over Isaiah Wong with the shot clock going down gave Duke a 78-71 lead that Miami couldn’t overcome in a well-played matchup that often resembled a second-weekend NCAA Tournament game.
+Roach’s 3 from the left wing over Isaiah Wong with the shot clock going down proved to be the biggest shot, giving Duke a 78-71 lead that Miami couldn’t overcome in a well-played matchup that often resembled a second-weekend NCAA Tournament game.

-“I thought it was as high of a level of game as we’ve played,” Scheyer said.

-“These guys did a fantastic job of keeping us in the game right until the bitter end and gave ourselves a chance,” Miami coach Jim Larrañaga said.
-“If we could have forced a turnover or made one or two additional shots, it could have been a different outcome.”
+Miami shot 46.8% for the game, with Wong and Jordan Miller (17 points) leading the attack.

 Both teams had five players in double figures, with Duke getting 16 points from Dariq Whitehead and 15 from Proctor.
-The Blue Devils shot 54.9% and made 8 of 16 3-pointers, a showing coming a day after they shot 62% in a rout of Pittsburgh with a tournament-record 27 assists.
+The Blue Devils shot 54.9% a day after a season-best offensive output in a quarterfinal rout of Pittsburgh, including 8 of 16 from 3-point range.

-“I just think early in the year we were kind of letting the ball stick, and it was sticking in one guy’s hand and that’s been a big thing this whole season,” Roach said. “(Scheyer’s) been telling us all five guys got to touch it.
-And when all five guys are touching it, everybody has got confidence.”

 BIG PICTURE